How much does a lottery retailer’s bond cost in Georgia?

 For information on how to become a Georgia Lottery retailer and to obtain a licensing application, applicants should contact their nearest Georgia Lottery Corporation District Sales Office or call the Georgia Lottery Headquarters in Atlanta.
 Sales offices are located in the following cities:

-Access more licensing information from the Important Links section of this page.
+Access more licensing information from the Additional Resources section of this page.
 Begin the licensing process to become a Georgia lottery retailer by purchasing the surety bond you need.

 Ready to get started?